 It’s true that Trilogy isn’t a full-length album and therefore technically doesn’t qualify for this list.
 However, the immense popularity and influence of Carpenter Brut’s first three EPs demand recognition in any discussion of top darksynth releases, and so an exception is made here.
 Along with Perturbator, Carpenter Brut is one of the two biggest names in darksynth and a principal pioneer of the genre.
 Tracks like “Roller Mobster” and “Turbo Killer” are definitive examples of the darksynth sound, though Carpenter Brut is unique for a willingness to include humor and alternative songwriting approaches into the artist’s releases.
 Like many early creations in the genre, these three EPs have not aged particularly well, though they remain critical entries in darksynth’s history.

 6. Roborg – CyberCrime (2017)

 Darksynth has evolved dramatically in the past two years, and a second generation of artists has emerged to propel the style forward.
 These creators often eclipse their predecessors in terms of the detail and complexity of their songwriting, and few artists represent this evolution of the music as much as Roborg.
-CyberCrime delivers several innovative and engaging masterworks of the genre, and it exceeds almost all of its forebears in overall quality.
+CyberCrime delivers several innovative and engaging masterworks of the genre, and it exceeds almost all of its forebears in overall quality, making it one of the best dark synthwave recordings available.
 From the thunderous drop in the intro of “Midnight Murder” to the immensely detailed and energetic songwriting of the title track, CyberCrime represents a thrilling future for the darksynth genre.